 13 and ready for social media… or not?

-Ever wondered why 13 is the ‘magic age’ when children can be on social media?
+Ever wondered why social media apps are rated as 12+ on the Google’s Play Store and Apple’s App Store?
+Is 13 the ‘magic age’ when children can be on social media?
 Aside from age, what else should parents be looking out for in terms of whether their children are social-media ready?
 Ministry of Education’s Senior Guidance Specialist Hendriawan Selamat shares more in this article.

 Social media age restrictions hero image web res

-Your child’s 13th birthday is approaching and they’re keen to sign up for a social media account.
-That is the minimum age social media platforms require users to be.
+Your child has been telling you that they want to sign up for a social media account.
+Their 13th birthday has recently passed and that’s the minimum age social media platforms require users to be.
 So, it should be ok, right?

 Hold on.